VK3SIR/AR/README.md

 ## Sample Test Questions

 There are many sample question sets around on the Internet.
-Note that none of these questions come from  the Test pool nor are they sanctioned by the managers of the assessment process - The University of Tasmania (AMC).
+Note that none of these questions come from  the Test pool nor are they sanctioned by the managers of the assessment process - The Australian Communications and Media Authority - ACMA.
 Useful guide questions can be found at:

 ### Foundation